rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 ### Metadata, Headers, Request Body and Response Body Level

-If you set your `AUDIT_LEVEL` to `3`, Rancher logs the metadata, request/response headers, request body and request reponse.
+If you set your `AUDIT_LEVEL` to `3`, Rancher logs the metadata, request and response headers and request body and response.

 The code sample below depicts an example of an API request with that information logged.